ExpansiveGold/Capstone-Project/README.md

   *	Backend:
     *	NodeJs + Express
     *	Axios for Frontend integration
-    *	Socket.IO for Realtime input from the user
+    *	Socket.IO for Realtime input from the user to play the game
-  *	Own API for chess game
+    *	API: CRUD for user and admin interactions
   *	Version Control: GitHub.

 ##	Features to be Implemented:
   *	Chess Game:
     *	Make a move